 To be a true Indian summer, the following generally agreed upon criteria must be met:

-- Temperatures must be above 70 degrees Fahrenheit for a period of at least seven days or more after the autumnal equinox.
+- Temperatures must be above 70 degrees Fahrenheit for a period of at least seven days or more after the fall equinox.

 If you find yourself in the midst of Indian summer, take advantage of it!
 Finish that last little bit of yard work, take the boat out one more time, or have a picnic in the park.
 Soak in the sunshine because winter will not be far behind.